 What is UDIMM?

-UDIMM is a type of memory module commonly used in desktops, workstations, and servers.
+UDIMM is a type of memory module commonly used in desktops, workstations, and servers—including systems integrated with surveillance ssd for high-performance security storage.
 Unlike buffered or registered memory, UDIMMs do not include a buffer or register between the memory controller and the RAM chips, which makes them faster and more cost-effective but limits their capacity and scalability compared to registered modules.
 UDIMMs are widely used in consumer-grade systems due to their simplicity, affordability, and compatibility.

 Applications of UDIMM in Gaming